Skip to content

 Once the deployment is ready, you can:

-• View Connection Info, including public and internal host, database name, username, and password.
+• View Basic Info and Connection Info, including public and internal host, database name, username, password, and network ports.

 • Monitor resource usage, including CPU, memory, storage, and egress traffic.